Articles of Association

 5. a.
-The Chair shall serve as an ex-officio member, with the right to vote on all committees.
-The Chair shall preside at all meetings of the Council of National Delegates and Board of Directors and shall make all appointments to committees, unless otherwise provided for in these Articles.
-The Chair shall implement the goals and the objectives in accordance with the purposes of the organization, subject to the direction and approval of the Council of the National Delegates and the Board of Directors.
+The President shall serve as an ex-officio member, with the right to vote on all committees.
+The President shall preside at all meetings of the Council of National Delegates and Board of Directors and shall make all appointments to committees, unless otherwise provided for in these Articles.
+The President shall implement the goals and the objectives in accordance with the purposes of the organization, subject to the direction and approval of the Council of the National Delegates and the Board of Directors.

 b.
 The Treasurer shall be the principal financial officer of the organization and oversee the collection of all dues, assessments, fees, and charges; shall establish and maintain proper accounting procedures; shall deposit the Organization’s funds in such banks, trust companies, and/or investments as approved by the Board of Directors; shall prepare within sixty days of the end of the fiscal year an annual report based upon an audit by a certified public accountant.

 c.
-The Secretary shall be responsible for keeping the minutes of all meetings of the Council of National Delegates and the Board of Directors; shall see that all notices required by law or these Articles are properly given; shall be custodian of the corporate seal and records, shall keep a roster of National Societies within the organization; shall notifyindividuals of their election to office, their appointment to committees; shall perform all duties incident to the office and any other duties prescribed by the Board of Directors of the Organization; shall aid the presiding officer and advise the Board of Directors, committees and National Societies within the organization on questions of parliamentary law; and shall perform all duties incident to the officeand any other duties prescribed by the Board of Directors of the Organization.
+The Secretary shall be responsible for keeping the minutes of all meetings of the Council of National Delegates and the Board of Directors; shall see that all notices required by law or these Articles are properly given; shall be custodian of the corporate seal and records, shall keep a roster of National Societies within the organization; shall notify individuals of their election to office, their appointment to committees; shall perform all duties incident to the office and any other duties prescribed by the Board of Directors of the Organization; shall aid the presiding officer and advise the Board of Directors, committees and National Societies within the organization on questions of parliamentary law.

 Terms and dismissal